smartin015/l2_makerspace/docs/work/3d_vr.md

    - Transparent bounding box is defined in SDF, published to ROS topic
    - Reaches out with controller in semitransparent bounding box
    - Presses "A" button
-   - View switches to 1:3 scale, table surface adjusted to arm height
+   - View scaled so XY of bbox within arm's reach, bottom is arm height
    - Soldering iron on/off button, temperature etc on arm panel
    - Robot arms extend from packed-away state and become compliant
    - Teleop is prevented if nobody is physically in the space (safety)